 There certainly are intrinsic consequences to our evil, and Christ saves us from these consequences, but we needn’t understand the consequences in punitive-penal terms.
-If the consequences of our evil choices are intrinsic to the choosing, they’re intrinsic to the chooser and by definition aren’t the kind of things that can be borne by another.
+If the consequences of our evil choices are intrinsic to our choosing, they’re intrinsic to us as the choosers and by definition aren’t the kind of thing that can be borne by another.
 We should recognize that we already suffer the intrinsic consequences of our choices.
 We all live the despair of not enjoying the knowledge of forgiveness and intimacy with God.
 Jesus doesn’t suffer these “instead of” us.
 He saves us from them not by experiencing them as such (i.e., not by being forsaken or cursed by God), but by making possible a relationship to God whose consequence is life and joy.
 The way to be saved from despair and estrangement from God is to make choices who consequences are other than despair and estrangement.
-So while it is true that Jesus suffers “as a consequence of” our sin, i.e., he comes to us and as a consequence of our evil and we murder him in consequence of his coming, but this is not to say he suffers “the consequence of” our sin.
+So while it is true that Jesus suffers “as a consequence of” our sin, i.e., he comes to us (in part) in consequence of our evil, and we murder him in consequence of his coming, but this is not to say he suffers the consequence of our sin.

 Thirdly, an important biblical theme to contemplate in this regard is the repeated emphasis in the Psalms and Prophets that reminds us that what grounds the experience of forgiveness is the simplicity of a humble and repentant heart.
 Blood sacrifice is simply not required by God.
-Humility and repentance are all he cares about.
+Humility and repentance are his concern.
 Several passages point out that God isn’t interested in blood sacrifice: